-To wrap up, let’s look at a few effective examples of allusion in literature.
+To wrap up, let’s look at a how other writers have used this popular literary device with the following examples of allusion in literature.

 The Latinist, by Mark Prins

-The Latinist is an academic thriller loosely based on the Greek myth of Daphne and Apollo.
-To emphasize its mythological roots in a contemporary setting, Prins uses several allusions to Greek myth and legend within the story:
+The Latinist is an academic thriller loosely based on the myth of Daphne and Apollo in Greek mythology.
+To emphasize its mythological roots in a contemporary setting, Prins uses several allusions to Greek myth and legend within the narrative: